Introduction

 Duration of The Course

 The course can easily be completed in twelve - eighteen months.
-The course consists of five Guide Books each with
+The course consists of six Guide Books each with

 their own assignment.